MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-role-center-behaviors.md

 ---

 # Role Center Behaviors
-This section describes in which areas the Role Center pages have a different behavior in the [!INCLUDE[nav_tablet](includes/nav_tablet_md.md)] and the [!INCLUDE[nav_phone](includes/nav_phone_md.md)] than in the [!INCLUDE[nav_web](includes/nav_web_md.md)].
+This section describes in which areas the Role Center pages have a different behavior in the [!INCLUDE[nav_tablet](includes/nav_tablet_md.md)] and the [!INCLUDE[nav_phone](includes/nav_phone_md.md)] compared to the [!INCLUDE[nav_web](includes/nav_web_md.md)].
 This behavior has influence on how you will build your Role Center pages.
 For information about pages on tablets and phones in general, see [Differences and Limitations When Developing Pages for the Business Central Mobile App](devenv-differences-and-limitations-developing-pages-business-central-mobile-app.md).

 ## Behavioral Differences